Condor: A Code Discriminator Integrating General Semantics with Code Details: Related Work

 \subsection{Code Discriminators}

 Existing approaches that improve code generation performance by selecting the outputs of LLMs can be categorized into two types: execution-based approaches and non-execution-based approaches.
 Execution-based approaches require executing the code and then using the feedback from the execution as additional information to enhance the discriminative effectiveness.
 Among them, MBR-EXEC, CodeT~\cite{codet,mbrexec} requires executing the code to select the LLM's outputs.
 However, in real-world development scenarios, it is not always easy to obtain the necessary test cases or testing environments for execution.
 Moreover, executing code generated by LLMs often raises safety concerns.
 Consequently, execution-based approaches face significant challenges in terms of flexibility.
-For flexibility, we focus on the non-execution-based approaches.
-Coder-Reviewer reranking~\cite{coder_reviewer_reranking} uses prompt engineering by feeding the generated code to the original model to generate descriptions.
-It then selects the code by calculating the similarity between the generated description and the original description.
-However, as the current code model is quite large, making it costly to use the original model to assist in selecting generated outputs, which falls short of the efficiency requirements for real-world code generation tasks.
-Additionally, this approach is highly sensitive to prompt design and the model’s ability to interpret natural language, especially when problem descriptions are complex~(e.g., APPS dataset).
-This discrepancy in the complexity of generating problem descriptions versus code can significantly impact the accuracy and consistency of the generated results.
+For flexibility, we focus on the non-execution-based approaches. \qyminor{Coder-Reviewer reranking~\cite{coder_reviewer_reranking} employs prompt engineering by feeding the generated code back into the original model to generate descriptions, and then selects candidate code based on the similarity between the generated and original descriptions.
+However, as current code models are quite large, using the original model for reranking is computationally expensive and fails to meet the efficiency requirements of real-world code generation tasks.
+Furthermore, this approach is highly sensitive to prompt design and the model’s ability to interpret natural language, especially when problem descriptions are complex~(e.g., APPS dataset).
+The gap between the complexity of generating problem descriptions and generating code can lead to significant variability in the accuracy and consistency of the reranking results.
 CodeRanker~\cite{coderanker}, which is similar to our work, improves model accuracy by incorporating a smaller classification model.
-Specifically, CodeRanker fine-tunes the CodeBERT model for code classification tasks, which in turn enhances the discrimination of the model's outputs.
-Unlike existing models that simply leverage the inherent capabilities of models to represent code, Condor employs contrastive learning and data augmentation techniques to better detect subtle code details, thereby enhancing the discrimination performance.
+Specifically, CodeRanker fine-tunes the CodeBERT model for code classification tasks, which in turn enhances the discrimination of the model's outputs.} \qyminor{Unlike these approaches, Condor adopts a code-centric perspective.
+Instead of relying on natural language interpretation or simple code representations, Condor leverages contrastive learning and data augmentation to directly analyze the structural and semantic differences between code candidates.
+This enables Condor to better detect subtle variations in code details that may significantly impact program functionality, thereby providing more robust and efficient discrimination of correct solutions.}